-Canadian novelist and biologist Ann Eriksson combines a background in ecology with her life experiences to create works of fiction grounded in nature and and tackling some of the most compelling issues of our time .
+Canadian author and biologist Ann Eriksson combines a background in ecology with her life experiences to create works of fiction and non-fiction grounded in nature and and tackling some of the most compelling issues of our time .
 Her latest novel, The Performance, released October 2016, treads into the new territory of an urban ecology with a gripping and poignant drama about trust that intersects the worlds of classical music and the homeless.

 Ann is represented by literary agent John Pearce of Westwood Creative Artists, Canada's largest literary agency.
 Ann is available for readings, and to meet with book clubs in person or by phone.
 All media and booking inquiries for Ann's fiction should be directed to Douglas & McIntyre for The Performance. and High Clear Bell of Morning and to Brindle & Glass for In the Hands of Anubis and Falling From Grace.
-Contact Orca Book Publishers for requests related to Ann's non-fiction nature books for kids.
+Contact Orca Book Publishers for requests related to Ann's non-fiction books for kids.
 Details about readings and events are listed on the News & Events page.

 Ann was born in Shaunavon, Saskatchewan in 1956 and grew up in rural communities across the prairies.
 As a child, she spent her spare time reading novels and exploring the prairie, forest and aquatic landscapes that now appear in her books.
 Ann migrated to the west coast of Canada in 1978 and lived for ten years on Galiano Island.
 She resided in Victoria between 1990 and 2010, completing a degree in Biology with a minor in Environmental Studies at the University of Victoria.
 Her ongoing work as a consulting biologist, focused primarily on marine and forest ecology with an emphasis on biodiversity, has profoundly informed her writing.
 She also loves to travel and is an avid hiker and kayaker.